CESP-ExpHer/Harmonize/README.md

                   'SD': 'SE',
                   'p-value': 'P'}

-# True if user wants to include only overlapped SNPs (intersection)
+# True if the user wants to include only overlapped SNPs (intersection)
 intersection = True

 # Define the output directory where you want to save the result.